kozyilmaz/zcash-apple/README.md

 ### Run instructions

+When launching `Zcash` on MacOS for the first time, certain initalization steps should be completed.
+Please run the commands below once for the first time
 `$ cd out/usr/local/bin`
 `$ ./zcash-fetch-params`
 `$ ./zcash-init`
 `$ ./zcashd`

+You can just run `ZCash` by launching the daemon afterwards `$ ./zcashd`

 Vaklinov's [Desktop GUI Wallet](https://github.com/vaklinov/zcash-swing-wallet-ui) also works, please follow [build instructions for MacOS](https://github.com/vaklinov/zcash-swing-wallet-ui/blob/master/docs/Readme-Mac.md)